VT-HPS/ISR18/Senior_Design/Controls/pd_autonomous/README.md

 We may want to adjust our pd_controller_action() function to convert linear differences in error to a polar fin in a more robust way.

+## Transformations:

+(See pd_error_adjust.py.)

+Right now, error in angle and depth are converted into a one-dimensional (scalar) error value linearly.
+That is, the difference between current and desired values is weighted before being summed.
+A more sophisticated approach would be to transform errors.
+In particular, angle errors may be adjusted using cos to weight errors close to zero more.

+Moreover, we may want to transform error using some nonlinear transformation function.
+At present, this transformation function is weighted to transform this error onto the naively-set test values in the old if-statement code.

 ## Values (Storage & Retrieval):

 Initial values are stored in init_val.txt, separated by commas according to the following format: